 Simply handing over an SCA tool and telling developers to use it is not enough.
 The development team will need guidance and support from the security team to enable the best and most efficient use of the tool in monitoring and remediation efforts.

 Early vulnerability detection is crucial to efficiency and improved delivery pipelines.
 Companies should deploy SCA early, integrating it along with IDEs and CLI tooling.
 When SCA is incorporated into the developer environment, it is easier to apply it to workflows and the development lifecycle.

 SCA allows for the automation of governance, control, and testing.
 The most common SCA best practice is the automation of application testing within the CI/CD process.
 Companies can also use automated policies for accepting and enforcing legal and security boundaries.

 While SCA provides an inventory of all vulnerabilities, an organization is unlikely to be able to fix all identified issues.
 The tool can give a prioritization rating, and companies can develop a security risk management approach to determine which vulnerabilities require attention.

 SCA tools are invaluable to current business models.
 Companies need cost-effective solutions for securing and automating open source use; that need will continue as more and more companies and developers embrace OSS.
 Beyond the need for cost-effective SCA tools, software composition analysis provides several unique benefits, including:

 - Introduction to a supportive community

 While software composition analysis is crucial to productivity and efficiency models, there is a learning curve to achieving the security benefits of the tool.
 With SOOS’ easy to use vulnerabilities scanning tool you can protect your projects against vulnerabilities and dependencies, avoiding backlog and delays.
-You get unlimited scans for your entire team with a flat-rate monthly fee of $99, Check out SOOS and sign up today.
+Check out SOOS and sign up today.